Python 3: Deep Dive (Part 1 - Functional)

 what's a closure? is that the same as a lambda?

 I know how to use a decorator someone else wrote, but how does it work?
-Can I write my own?
+How do I write my own?

-what does an import actually do, and why am I getting side effects?
+how does the import mechanism in Python work, and why am I getting side effects?

 and similar types of question...